shutsuensha/tms_solutions/README.md

    ```
 5. **Set Up Environment Variables (if applicable):**
    If the project requires specific environment variables (such as database credentials or API keys), create a .env file or export the variables in your terminal.
 Refer to the project’s README.md for details on the required variables.
-6. **Next foolow README.md file in Project Directory for setup and run project**
+6. **Next follow README.md file in Project Directory for setup and run project**

 ## Contacts
 Project author: **Daniil Kupryianchyk**